 We leave forested buffers around rivers and streams to protect habitat for aquatic species.
 These riparian buffers help filter water and keep stream temperatures cool during warmer months, which can be critical for certain aquatic species, including salmon, as well as provide downstream benefits for other sensitive species, such as orcas.

-Different species groups are dependent on different forest age classes and associated forest structures, and the matrix of forest stand ages across our lands means we can provide much of the habitat diversity they require.
+Different species groups are dependent on different forest age classes and associated forest structures, and the matrix of forest stand ages across our lands means our workings forests provide much of the habitat diversity they require.
 Adjacent to — and intermingled with — some of our ownership is public forestland, which often includes stands with much older age classes.
 At the landscape scale, this diversity of ownership, age class and forest structure provides a wide range of habitat for native species.

 RESEARCH AND PARTNERSHIPS

 To sustainably manage our forests, it is important that we continue to learn about how our activities affect both the forest ecosystem and surrounding communities.
-We frequently partner with other organizations to ensure our practices are consistent with the best available science and are meeting our conservation objectives.
-These research partnerships enable us to assess the effectiveness of our current management practices at protecting water quality and providing habitat for threatened, endangered and sensitive species.
+We frequently partner with other organizations to ensure our practices are consistent with the best available science and meet our conservation objectives.
+These research partnerships provide important insights and help us assess the effectiveness of our current management practices for protecting water quality and providing habitat for threatened, endangered and sensitive species.
 Partners include state and federal agencies, universities and nongovernmental research organizations, including the U.S. Forest Service, U.S. Fish and Wildlife Service, U.S. Geological Survey, National Council for Air and Stream Improvement, Inc., Oregon State University and many others.

-Below are three key recent projects: efforts to understand the influence of forest harvesting on at-risk species, examine the role of young forests as long-term habitat for red tree voles, and measure the impacts of vegetation control through an intensive forest management study.
+Three key recent projects involve the influence of forest harvesting on at-risk species, the role of young forests as long-term habitat for red tree voles, and measuring the impacts of vegetation control through an intensive forest management study.

 Ensuring the protection of the Oregon slender salamander